-Energy detect mode provides a mechanism to save more power than in the normal operation mode when the KSZ8794CNX Port is not connected to an active link partner.
+Energy detect mode provides a mechanism to save more power than in the normal operation mode when the KSZ8795CLX port is not connected to an active link partner.
 In this mode, the device will save more power when the cables are unplugged.
-If the cable is not plugged in, the device can automatically enter a low power state-the energy detect mode.
-In this mode, the device will keep transmitting 120ns width pulses at a 1-pulse rate.
+If the cable is not plugged in, the device can automatically enter a low power state: the energy detect mode.
+In this mode, the device will keep transmitting 120ns width pulses at 1 pulse/s rate.
 Once activity resumes due to plugging a cable in or attempting by the far end to establish link, the device can automatically power up to normal power state in energy detect mode.

-The energy detect mode consists of two states, normal power state and low power state.
-While in low-power state, the device reduces power consumption by disabling all circuitry except the energy detect circuit of the receiver.
+Energy detect mode consists of two states, normal power state and low-power state.
+While in low power state, the device reduces power consumption by disabling all circuitry except the energy-detect circuitry of the receiver.
 The energy detect mode is entered by setting bits [4:3] = 01 in Register 14.
-When the KSZ8794CNX is in this mode, it will monitor the cable energy.
-If there is no energy on the cable for a time longer than the pre-configured value at bits [7:0]-the go-sleep time in Register 15, KSZ8794CNX will go into low power state.
-When KSZ8794CNX is in low power state, it will keep monitoring the cable energy.
+When the KSZ8795CLX is in this mode, it will monitor the cable energy.
+If there is no energy on the cable for a time longer than the pre-configured value at bits [7:0] Go-Sleep time in Register 15, KSZ8795CLX will go into low power state.
+When KSZ8795CLX is in low power state, it will keep monitoring the cable energy.
 Once the energy is detected from the cable, the device will enter normal power state.
 When the device is at normal power state, it is able to transmit or receive packet from the cable.